-We have granted the underwriters an option for a period of 30 days to purchase up to public offering price, less underwriting discounts and commissions.
+We have granted the underwriters an option for a period of 30 days to purchase up to 500,000 additional shares of common stock from us at the initial public offering price, less underwriting discounts and commissions.

 Investing in our common stock involves a high degree of risk.
-See "Risk Factors" beginning on page 10 of this prospectus.
+See "Risk Factors" beginning on page 11 of this prospectus.